 This database aims to assemble a comprehensive collection of structured phenotyping data from attempts to knock out Plasmodium genes.
-It is curated by Theo Sanderson, a post-doc at the Wellcome Trust Sanger Institute.
+It is curated by Theo Sanderson.
 You can see the number of phenotyped genes per species on our statistics page.
 The PhenoPlasm manuscript has now been published in Wellcome Open Research.

 A major portion of the data on this site comes from the Rodent Malaria genetically modified parasites database (RMgmDB), the Adams lab saturation screen in P. falciparum and from PlasmoGEM.
 Clicking on the Reference link for rodent phenotypes will take you to the RMgmDB or PlasmoGEM page for that disruption attempt, which will often contain more detailed phenotyping information.

 Other data is collated from the literature by the curator or other users - here the reference link will take you to the PubMed page for the publication in question, which will have further details on the experiments involved.

 It is easy to contribute data to PhenoPlasm, simply click the [+] button next to the Phenotypes heading.
 We are not a primary datasource, so please include a PubMed ID or other reference to the description of the experiment generating the phenotype.